Josephu/learnlangchain/README.md

 ### 0. ollama_example

 ollama is an app that has multiple large language model which you can use locally.
-Technically it is a webserver in a docker image.
+Technically it starts a webserver in a docker image.

 The example aims to help you use any llm to answer questions.

+To learn more about using llm models locally, you can also read [here](https://python.langchain.com/docs/guides/local_llms)

 # Setup